tigerchen52/GLADIS/README.md

 ![model](figure/demo.png)

 To accelerate the research on acronym disambiguation, we constructed a new benchmark named GLADIS and the pre-trained AcroBERT.
+The table below shows the main components in our new benchmark.

 |  | Source  | Description |
 |------|------------|------|